 According to a 2017 Microsoft report, 54% of survey respondents said they had higher expectations for customer service today than they had one year ago.

 As the nation and the world still grapple with the effects of a global pandemic, positioning yourself as a strong, women-owned small business with stellar customer service will leave a positive impression on consumers for years to come.

-It sounds simple, but creating a consistent product or service can help launch you from mediocre company to successful enterprise.
+It sounds simple, but creating a consistent product or service can help launch you from a mediocre company to a successful enterprise.

 Inc.com columnist Eric Holtzaw writes that there are five reasons why consistency is so critical to achieving and maintaining success:

 - Consistency allows for you to measure your business's success